 Rebound congestion is a constant nasal stuffiness (congestion) that

-develops from the overuse of decongestant medicine sprays.
+develops from the overuse of nasal sprays (or drops or gels) that contain a decongestant medicine.
 This type of

 congestion occurs even when a person is not experiencing allergies or other